tonyhbc/my_web/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Causal Inference
-- Survival Analysis
+- Time-to-Event Analysis
+- Cancer Research
+- Cardiovascular Health
 - Missing/Mismeasured Data
-- Clinical Epidemiology

 # Education to show in About widget
 education: